 Optimize your content for the search engines.

 Search engine optimization (SEO) is a fairly familiar term these days.
 However, if you don’t work in web design or content development, you may not fully understand how to position your site to be best seen by search engines.
-One quick tip here is to utilize keyword tools, like Ubersuggest and Google’s keyword planner.
+As well as making sure to do your ctr manipulation, there are likewise other things you might want to focus on One quick tip here is to utilize keyword tools, like Ubersuggest and Google’s keyword planner.
 Another tool you can use to help plan your keywords and content is Entity Explorer, which is essentially a search engine that shows you complementary search terms.

 Make sure your site is mobile-compatible.

 There’s a good chance that you’re reading this on your smartphone.
 Your customers will want to do the same with your content.
 For this reason, plus the fact that most consumers prefer to shop on their devices, your website must be mobile compatible.
 This is cheaper than designing an app and since 2015, Google has used mobile-friendliness as a ranking signal, meaning scaling your site down for mobile users can help you get found on the search engines.